bfeitknecht/vault/sem3/DMath/VRL/notes/lectures/DMath-v-w08.md

 - [[monoid]], set with [[associativity|associative]] [[operation]] and identity element
 - [[group]], monoid with inverse
 - commutative group (abelian group)
+- additive group
+- multiplicative group
+- cyclic group
-- symmetric group, group of bijections corresponding to [[permutation|permutations]] of elements
+- symmetric group
 - (non-)minimality of group axioms
 - [[group homomorphism]]
 - isomorphism (group)
+- cyclic group of prime order

 group [[algebra]] is a monoid $\langle M; \star \rangle$ such that the operation has an inverse